 Use Smart Lock

-Google Smart Lock is a feature that allows your Android devices to stay unlocked in three ways: On-body detection, Trusted places, and Trusted devices.
+Google Smart Lock is a feature that allows your Android device to stay unlocked in three ways: On-body detection, Trusted places, and Trusted devices.
 If you have activated this feature on your Samsung Galaxy S10/S10+, you can use it to unlock the phone.
 For example, you can bring a trusted Bluetooth device close to your Galaxy S10/S10+, which will be unlocked without entering a PIN or password.
 Of course, both devices have to be connected via Bluetooth as well.

 Clear Cache Partition